DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/calibration/index.rst

 Calibration
 ===================

-This section coveres the basics for the robot and camera calibration details
+This section covers the basics for the robot and camera calibration details

 .. toctree::
    :maxdepth: 1